napari/napari/docs/source/events/perfmon.rst

 that are easier to understand.

-Use the :func:`perf_timer<napari.utils.perf.perf_timer>` context object to time a single block of code, if you don't want to time an entire function.
+Use the :func:`perf_timer<napari.utils.perf.perf_timer>` context object to time only a block of code, or even a single line, if you don't want to time an entire function.

 Use :func:`add_instant_event<napari.utils.perf.add_instant_event>` and
 :func:`add_counter_event<napari.utils.perf.add_counter_event>` to annotate
 your trace file with additional information beyond just timing events.
-These commands should be removed before merging code into master, they are for temporary use only.
+The `add_instant_event` function draws a vertical line on the trace in Chrome, to show when something happened like a click.
+The `add_counter_event` function creates a bar graph on the trace showing the value of some counter at every point in time.
+For example you could record the length of a queue, and see the queue grow and shrink over time.

+Calls to `perf_timer`, `add_instant_event` and `add_counter_event` should
+be removed before merging code into master.
+Think of them like "debug prints", things you add while investigating a problem, but you do not leave them in the code permanently.